 Anti-Bullying Week and the Anti-Bullying Alliance

-Anti-Bullying Week is an annual event which takes place in the UK in the third week of November.
+Anti-Bullying Week is an annual event that takes place in the UK in the third week of November.
 It started in 2002 and has grown year upon year, with an estimated 80% of schools in the UK taking part today, reaching over 7.5 million children and young people.

 Their vision is to stop bullying and create safer environments in which children and young people can live, grow, play and learn.